What is a High Performance Culture and How do You Create One? 5 Key Elements and Strategies That Work

 Alignment, agility, and goal commitment are some of the characteristics of high-performance organizational cultures.

-Some effective strategies for creating a high-level performance culture include employee recognition, consistent performance management, and work-life balance initiatives.
+Some effective strategies for creating a high-level performance culture include employee recognition, a consistent high-performance management model, and work-life balance initiatives.
 Organizations can also achieve a high-performance culture by providing learning opportunities for employees and establishing a worthy organizational purpose.

 Companies are increasingly investing in physical or virtual environments designed to make workers as effective as possible in supporting business goals and providing unparalleled value.